Get instant quote

 SLS, MJF and binder jetting 3D printing never require support structures, so these are the preferred methods for more complex geometries.

-The most common (and most popular) types of support structures in 3D printing are called lattice supports.
+The most common types of support structures in 3D printing are called lattice supports.
 They work well for nearly all kinds of 3D models and are quite easy to create and customize.
 Their only drawback is that they can be tricky to remove and may leave marks on your part.

 Are support structures expensive?